-Usually, the ultimate stage of UX/UI design, which follows the creation of screen wireframes, is the development of a completely functional prototype of an application or Minimally Viable Product (MVP) that includes all key features and allows the app’s concept to be tested by real users.
+Usually, the ultimate prod of UX/UI design, which follows the creation of screen wireframes, is the development of a completely functional prototype of an application or Minimally Viable Product (MVP) that includes all key features and allows the app’s concept to be tested by real users.

-The key stage of the app development is obviously the process of writing code for it.
+The key prod of the app development is obviously the process of writing code for it.
 Carried out by a single or several development teams (in case of multiple applications for different platforms developed simultaneously), the mobile development process involves programmers who collaborate with UX/UI designers and QA engineers, and a project manager who orchestrates the whole thing, observing that deadlines are met and the final product adheres to business specifications.

 The significance of having a healthcare app thoroughly tested can hardly be emphasized enough.
 After all, a video player that freezes during a playthrough can be mildly annoying, but a mobile application that produces wrong advice is useless and even potentially harmful for the users.

 In their work, testers ensure that the app performs smoothly and without delays in all possible scenarios, and has no critical errors or minor bugs that prevent users from having a positive experience.
-In Surf’s projects, testing usually takes place concurrently with the development stage, since the early involvement of QA specialists contributes to the application being more in line with the original vision and decreases error fixing effort later on.
+In Surf’s projects, testing usually takes place concurrently with the development prod, since the early involvement of QA specialists contributes to the application being more in line with the original vision and decreases error fixing effort later on.